1. Sectors /

 With extensive experience negotiating from both sides of the table, we have worked across every real estate asset class, including office, residential, hospitality, retail, data centers, industrial and mixed-use.
 We are adept at managing all types of transactions, large and small, from structuring and joint ventures, acquisitions, financing and developments, (including planning, environmental and construction), through to leasing, management and disposal.
 This provides us with Real Perspective on the issues that our clients are facing, helping us identify optimum deal structures that minimize risk and maximize return.

-Operating across the US, Europe, the Middle East and Asia, we have Real Reach, and advise on the local impact of macro trends, wherever our clients find us.
+Operating across the US, Europe, and the Middle East, we have Real Reach, and advise on the local impact of macro trends, wherever our clients find us.
 Our 600+ real estate experts operate from 31 offices globally - from London and Riyadh to Frankfurt and New York.
 Consistently recognized by prestigious industry bodies, such as Legal 500 and Chambers, our teams not only advise on deals and projects in their local jurisdictions, but collaborate internationally to advise clients on their cross-border deals.

 Recent developments